-The Competent Authority shall be notified in cases where a statistically significant increase of incidents or expected undesirable side effects (MDR) or expected erroneous result (IVDR) is detected and that change could have a significant impact on the benefit-risk analysis and which have led or may lead to risks to the health or safety of patients, users or other persons that are unacceptable when weighed against the intended benefits.
-Trends should be identified by the manufacturer as they can be indicative for a change in the risk-benefit ratio.The Medical Device Regulation 2017/745 Article 88 (1) requires manufacturers to report as Trend Report, to the Competent Authorities where the incidents occurred (art.92(6)), any statistically significant increase in the frequency or severity of incidents, that are not serious incidents, or that are expected undesirable side-effects that could have a significant impact on the benefit-risk analysis.
-The statistically significant increase shall be established in comparison to the foreseeable frequency or severity of such incidents in respect of the device, or category or group of devices, in question during a specific period as specified in the technical documentation and product information.

-The In Vitro Medical Device Regulation 2017/746 Article 83 (1) requires manufacturers to report as Trend Report, to the Competent Authorities where the incidents occurred (art.87(6)), any statistically significant increase in the frequency or severity of incidents or expected erroneous result established in comparison to the stated performance of the device as referred to in points (a) and (b) of Section 9.1 of Annex I and specified in the technical documentation and product information.

-The Competent Authority shall be notified in cases where a statistically significant increase of incidents or expected undesirable side effects (MDR) or expected erroneous result (IVDR) is detected and that change could have a significant impact on the benefit-risk analysis and which have led or may lead to risks to the health or safety of patients, users or other persons that are unacceptable when weighed against the intended benefits.
+The Competent Authority shall be notified if a statistically significant increase of incidents or expected undesirable side effects (MDR) or expected erroneous result (IVDR) is detected and that change could have a significant impact on the benefit-risk analysis and which have led or may lead to risks to the health or safety of patients, users or other persons that are unacceptable when weighed against the intended benefits.
 Trends should be identified by the manufacturer as they can be indicative for a change in the risk-benefit ratio.

-When should a manufacturer have to report incidents, expected undesirable side effects or expected erroneous results to a Competent Authority using a Trend Report?
+When does a manufacturer have to report incidents, expected undesirable side effects or expected erroneous results to a Competent Authority using a Trend Report?

-The manufacturer has to record incidents and expected undesirable side effects in accordance with Articles 83-86 of the MDR and Articles 78-81 of the IVDR prescription for the post market surveillance.
+The manufacturer has to record incidents and expected undesirable side effects in accordance with Articles 83-86 of the MDR and incidents and expected erroneous results in accordance with Articles 78-81 of the IVDR prescriptions for the post market surveillance.

-As specified in the Article 83 (2) of the MDR and Article 78 (2) of the IVDR, a manufacturer in its post market surveillance system has has to gather, record, analyze, actively and systematicallyto actively and systematically gather, record and analyse, any relevant data on the quality, performance and safety of a device throughout its entire lifetime, in order to be able to draw the necessary conclusions and to determining, implementing and monitoring any preventive and corrective actions.
+As specified in the Article 83 (2) of the MDR and Article 78 (2) of the IVDR, a manufacturer in its post market surveillance system has to actively and systematically gather, record and analyse, any relevant data on the quality, performance and safety of a device throughout its entire lifetime, in order to be able to draw the necessary conclusions and to determining, implementing and monitoring any preventive and corrective actions.
 As also specified in Article 83 (3) of the MDR and Article 78 (3) of the IVDR, data gathered by the manufacturer's post-market surveillance system shall, among other things, be used to detect and report trends in accordance with Article 88 of the MDR and Article 83 of the IVDR.